SergioDispla/OSCP-PREP/README.md

 Useful scripts, resources for OSCP

 Crontab-list-jobs.sh
 Description: List al the crontab jobs being executed.
-Makes a comparasion every
+Makes a comparasion every second, so, you can easily spot the jobs that may require exploitation.

 MacroGeneratorPayload.py